Have a Plan – Define Your Signs and Symptoms, What Impact Are They Having on Your Life?

 I would also highly recommend reading Testosterone: A Man’s Guide by Nelson R. Vergel

-Show your GP or Endocrinologist the BSSM Guidelines
+Show Your GP or Endocrinologist the UK Guidelines

-The BSSM guidelines are a good starting point.
+The UK Policy Statements on Testosterone Deficiency is a good starting point.
 This is what NHS doctors should be adhering to if you present with signs and symptoms of TDS.
 If you’ve done your research, you’ll understand the importance of treating the patient not just the numbers.
 You’ll question why the reference range doesn’t take age into consideration, and you’ll wonder why your treatment options are so limited.
 There is much room for improvement.

 America has a far more progressive healthcare system than here in the UK.
 We are catching up, but it’s a slow process.
 I would urge you to not dismiss the NHS as the dinosaur it may seem, but to try and affect a change through educating your doctor.
 Doctors DO have your best interests at heart, but the working environment is tougher than you could ever imagine.
 Inclusion not exclusion, but you must ultimately take responsibility for your own health.
 Information is power, use it to your best advantage.